neuralmagic/deepsparse/src/deepsparse/benchmark_model/README.md

 # Benchmarking 📜

-The `deepsparse.benchmark` is a command-line (CLI) tool for benchmarking our engine with ONNX models.
+`deepsparse.benchmark` is a command-line (CLI) tool for benchmarking our engine with ONNX models.
 The tool will parse the arguments, download/compile the network into the DeepSparse Engine, generate input tensors, and execute the model depending on the chosen scenario.
 By default, it will choose a multi-stream or asynchronous mode to optimize for throughput.

 ### Quickstart